Toulouse University System: History

 The university system was created as a ComUE according to the 2013 Law on Higher Education and Research (France), effective 1 July 2015.
 It replaced the pôle de recherche et d'enseignement supérieur (PRES) which had been organized in 2007 to coordinate higher education and research in the region.

 In 2021, Patrick Lévy conducted an audit of the university site, which proposed changes.
 In 2022, this process led to the evolution of the institution towards the status of an experimental ComUE.
 On 1 January 2023 the Université fédérale Toulouse Midi-Pyrénées became the Université de Toulouse.

 Members

-The university system brings together the following institutions:
+The university system brought together the following institutions: